Staff at The Academy

 Lyn Bowtell – Artistic Director

-Nine-time Golden Guitar winner Lyn Bowtell’s musical journey began in the Country Music Clubs of the Darling Downs and has led her to stages all over Australia and around the world, as well as landing her a spot on national television on Channel Nine’s ‘The Voice’ Australia (Season Six).
+Lyn Bowtell’s musical journey began in the Country Music Clubs of the Darling Downs and has led her to stages all over Australia and around the world, as well as landing her a spot on national television on Channel Nine’s ‘The Voice’ Australia (Season Six).
 Lyn first came to prominence as a songwriter and singer for multi-award winning Country Pop trio Bella.
 Since then, she has released three critically acclaimed solo albums, ’Secret Songs’ in 2012, ‘Heart of Sorrow’ in 2014 and ‘Wiser’ in 2022, and in addition to her stellar solo career, Lyn makes up one third of Australian Folk Country super-group, Bennett, Bowtell & Urquhart.

 Lyn Bowtell is a Toyota Star Maker winner, MO Award winner, APRA Song of The Year finalist, nine-time Golden Guitar winner and 2022 Hands of Fame Inductee.
 Lyn has had a long and positive involvement with The Academy, from her time as a former student to this, her seventh year as Artistic Director.

 Samantha Taylor – Administration Manager/Social Media Coordinator/Student Coordinator

 Director of Taylor Made Artist Services, Sam saw a niche market where she could put her ten years as an Executive Assistant at her local council to good use within the music industry, by applying her organisational and administrative skills to assist artists with the day-to-day running of their businesses.
-As well as The Academy, Sam’s clients include Fanny Lumsden, The Bushwackers, Montgomery Church and emerging artist, Rory Phillips.
+As well as The Academy, Sam’s clients include Fanny Lumsden, The Bushwackers, Shane Nicholson, Montgomery Church and emerging artist, Rory Phillips.
 She has volunteered her time and expertise to her local festival in various roles such as Chairperson, Entertainment Coordinator and Publicity Officer, since 2013.
 In 2021, Sam was announced as a finalist in the NSW Murray Riverina Business Awards, after taking out the Outstanding Business Leader Award at her local Tumut Region Business Awards, and was also named the Tumut Lions Club Citizen of the Year 2022.

 Rebecca Gracie – Publicity/Print Media